wp-plugins/woocommerce-new-orders-dashboard-widget/readme.txt

 = 1.0 =
 * woocommerce New Order's Dashboard Widget Shows the recent new orders from the user On the Dashboard .

+= 2.0 =
+* You can customize No of Product to dispaly on Dashboard.